 How to Become a Cardiac Telemetry Monitor Technician

-Cardiac Telemetry Monitor Technicians typically have an associate's degree in EKG Technician, although it may be possible to enter the field with a high school diploma and on-the-job training.
-Typical courses in a Cardiac Telemetry Monitor Technician training program include EKG techniques, medical terminology, CPR and advanced cardiac monitoring.
-Some states require licensure for Cardiac Telemetry Monitor Technicians, and several professional organizations offer certification in the field.
+Cardiac telemetry monitor technicians typically have an associate's degree in EKG technology, although it may be possible to enter the field with a high school diploma and on-the-job training.
+Typical courses in a cardiac telemetry monitor technician training program include EKG techniques, medical terminology, CPR and advanced cardiac monitoring.
+Some states require licensure for cardiac telemetry monitor technicians, and several professional organizations offer certification in the field.

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts cardiovascular technologists and technicians and vascular technologists, including Cardiac Telemetry Monitor Technicians, will enjoy much faster than the national average job growth as an aging U.S. population leads to an increase in heart disease and, thus, more EKG exams.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts cardiovascular technologists and technicians and vascular technologists, including cardiac telemetry monitor technicians, will enjoy a 30% increase, which is much faster than the national average job growth, as an aging U.S. population leads to an increase in heart disease and, thus, more EKG exams.
 The mean hourly wage for these technicians was $25.51 as of May 2012, according to the BLS.

 Related to Cardiac Telemetry Monitor Technician Career Requirements

 Learn how to become a cardiac telemetry technician.
 Research the job description and the education and certification...